Stocks Claw Back Some of Their Losses in Another Rocky Day

-The stock market ended a second straight day of turbulent trading with more losses Friday, but managed to recoup some lost ground by the end of the day.
-Technology stocks were again the focus of the selling, and big names like Facebook, Amazon and Google’s parent company ended lower.
+The stock market closed out its worst week in more than two months Friday as a second straight day of turbulent trading ended with more losses.

+The S&P 500 fell 0.8%, although the index did claw most of the way back from a 3.1% skid earlier in the day.
+A slide in technology stocks again did much of the damage.

+The two-day sell-off came after the S&P 500 set new highs earlier in the week and had its best day in nearly two months.
 There wasn’t a particular catalyst for continued selling in the high-flying tech sector, but analysts noted that those stocks had posted gigantic gains so far this year that many thought were overdone.
-The S&P 500 lost 0.8%, while the tech-heavy Nasdaq lost 1.3%.
-U.S. markets will be closed Monday for Labor Day.

 “We had a fast and furious rally at the end of August and we’ve given it back,” said Barry Bannister, head of institutional equity strategy at Stifel.
 “Investors are like a herd of gazelle on the Serengeti; it doesn’t take much to spook them.
 They’re alarmed and on the move.”